 Since 2016, the VPMU team has been delighted key projects have finally gotten off the ground.
-They include the Vt10 billion-valued Port Vila Lapetasi International Multi-Purpose Wharf Development Project, the Vt1.4 billion Vanuatu Tourism Infrastructure Project, the Vanuatu Inter-Island Shipping Support Project (Vt5 billion), the long awaited Port Vila Urban Development Project (Vt4 billion), and Vanuatu Aviation Investment Project (Vt6 billion), of which initial emergency repair works by New Zealand contractors, Fulton Hogan, were completed on April 18th.
+They include the Vt10 billion-valued Port Vila Lapetasi International Multi-Purpose Wharf Development Project which will be opened in February 2018, the Vt1.4 billion Vanuatu Tourism Infrastructure Project - opened in September 1 2017, the Vanuatu Inter-Island Shipping Support Project (Vt5 billion), the long awaited Port Vila Urban Development Project (Vt4 billion), and Vanuatu Aviation Investment Project (Vt6 billion), of which initial emergency repair works by New Zealand contractors, Fulton Hogan, were completed on April 18th.

 While Vanuatu has been severely battered; and still reeling from the impacts of tropical cyclone Pam in 2015 and the El Nino effects, we have no doubts about the country bouncing back economically once all key infrastructure projects are successfully completed and fully utilised.
-Already, economic forecasts indicate the economy will achieve 3.8% growth rate by 2017, thanks to these infrastructure projects and others.
+Already, economic forecasts indicate the economy will achieve 3.8% growth rate by 2017 and maybe more this year, thanks to these infrastructure projects and others.

-Undoubtedly, members of the public and visitors can look forward to a much more improved image of Port Vila come 2018 and onwards; with the Vanuatu Tourism Infrastructure Project project nicely shaping up, and the bumpy-potholed-roads of Port Vila finally being given a new lease of life under the Port Vila Urban Development Project.
+Undoubtedly, members of the public and visitors have been enjoying a much more improved Port Vila since September 2017, with the Vanuatu Tourism Infrastructure Project project proving highly popular since the grand opening, and the bumpy-potholed-roads of Port Vila finally given a new lease of life under the Port Vila Urban Development Project.

-In addition, business and trade can also expect a major boost once the new Lapetasi multi-purpose wharf is completed; hopefully by October 2017.
+In addition, business and trade can also expect a major boost with the new Lapetasi multi-purpose wharf now completed and operational